dsandler.org

 This has been a bitter struggle in the world of email, which was forged in the good old days of mutually-trusting research, military, and corporate networks and is therefore every bit as happy to deliver you a message from a deposed prince of Nigeria or vendor of pharmaceuticals as it is from a close friend or colleague.

 Twitter, on the other hand, is remarkably resistant to abuse because of its subscription-based information flow: users get only what they ask for.
-In general, you don’t see messages from strangers, so there’s no way for spammers to get arbitrary text in front of your eyeballs.1
+In general, you don’t see messages from strangers, so there’s no way for spammers to get arbitrary text in front of your eyeballs.[^EYEBALLS]

 No way, that is, unless you’re in the habit of routing around the subscription system and explicitly looking for messages from strangers.
 You can do this in one of three ways: